donjaron777/symfony-sample-app/README.md

 ### routes.yaml:

-The first protects the API endpoint /api/users
+The first protects the API endpoint /api/users (The link button to the address is added to the app menu in order to show it throws 401 Error without token present in headers)
 The second stands for user session authentication.